Notes on the Geography of Greece: Agora

 The original building was dismantled after the invasion of 267, and its back wall was incorporated into a defensive city wall.
 Many centuries later, the site was excavated between 1859 and 1902.
 Rebuilding began in the 1950s.
 The great length of the stoa--380 feet--is subdivided by interior columns into 21 spaces.
 Behind them are 21 doors leading to 21 shops.
 There were 21 more upstairs.
-The unfluted column bases are authentic and intended to prevent damage from passersby.
+The unfluted column bases are intended to prevent damage from passersby.

 The Church of Agioi Apostoloi, or the Holy Apostles, was built in the agora about 1000 A.D.